Preventing Muscle Loss with Nutrition and Proper Exercise

 Preventing muscle loss is something many people don’t worry about or attempt to do.
 After all, most people don’t think about losing muscle.
-It happens so gradually they don’t notice it.
+It happens so gradually that they don’t notice it.
 They may not realize anything has changed until they’re older.

-When they’re in the 40s or 50s, they’ll start noticing they don’t have the strength to do the things they once did with ease.
+When they’re in their 40s or 50s, they’ll start noticing they don’t have the strength to do the things they once did with ease.
 Household chores.
 Shopping.
 Climbing a flight of stairs.
 Even walking a few feet to the mailbox is a challenge.

 Sadly, life only becomes more of a challenge if they don’t take action to preserve and build muscle.
 Age-related muscle loss — a condition called sarcopenia — can lead to disability, falls, and even death.

 Preventing muscle loss is crucial as you age